babel/website/docs/options.md

 not present in the original file.

-Note: The definition of what is and isn't present in the original file can get a little ugly, so usage of this option is not recommended.
+Note: The definition of what is and isn't present in the original file can get a little ugly, so usage of this option is _not recommended_.
 If you need to annotate code somehow, it is better to do so using a Babel plugin.